-- any of the cases referred to in Articles 19 to 24 of 4MLD applies - you are dealing with natural persons or legal entities established in third countries identified by the European Commission as high risk third countries; - you, as a relevant financial business, have identified a case of higher risk or such cases are identified by the Minister by notice in the Official Gazette (to date the Minister has not published such a list of high risk cases).
+- (e) obtain the approval of senior management for establishing or continuing the business relationship - (f) conduct enhanced monitoring of the business relationship by increasing the number and timing of controls applied, and selecting patterns of transactions that need further examination. - you, as a relevant financial business, have identified a case of higher risk or such cases are identified by the Minister by notice in the Official Gazette (to date the Minister has not published such a list of high-risk cases).